 approvals for all categories of cost sharing revenues.
 Cost sharing can take the form

-of an actual cash contribution (most common) and/or an in-kind contribution (very
+of an actual cash contribution (most common) and/or an in-kind contribution (rare).

-rare).
-An example of cash cost sharing is faculty time available to use in a specific
+An example of cash cost sharing is faculty time available to use in a specific project.

-project.
-An example of in-kind contributions would be labor and equipment dedicated
+An example of in-kind contributions would be labor and equipment dedicated to a project

-to a project by a private business, when the University is applying for federal or
+by a private business, when the University is applying for federal or private foundation

-private foundation revenues.
-In the case of the latter, the source would have to provide
+revenues.
+In the case of the latter, the source would have to provide a statement

 Cost sharing (or matching funds) is usually expressed as a combination of direct costs